cszatmary/passport-mock-strategy/README.md

 This method makes it easy to test the functionality of authenticated routes with the assumption that the user has already been authenticated.

 ## Type Checking
-This package uses [flow](https://flow.org/) for type checking.
-All types used are provided and exported.
+This package is written in [typescript](https://www.typescriptlang.org/).
+All type declarations are published with the package and can be used as needed.

+Type definitions are also provided for [flow](https://flow.org/).
 They can be imported for use.

 Example: